First lady Jill Biden visits Washington military bases in support of families

 On Wednesday, Biden will visit Marine Corps Air Ground Combat Center in Twentynine Palms, California.

-The visits are part of Biden’s push to hear about the challenges military families face and the support they need.
+The base visits are part of Biden’s push to hear about the challenges military families face and the support they need.
+The Joining Forces initiative seeks to work with businesses, nonprofits and government to support troops, families and caregivers, according to the Military Times.

+Jill Biden last visited Washington in 2019, campaigning for her husband at a pair of political fundraisers in Seattle — well before Joe Biden emerged as the Democratic nominee for president in 2020.

 The Associated Press contributed to this report.